the-turing-way/the-turing-way/book/content/rdm/rdm.md

 #### Motivations for sharing data

-Sharing your research data is important for several reasons:
+The world is witnessing a significant global transformation, facilitated by technology and digital media, and fueled by data and information.
+This transformation has enormous potential to foster more transparent, accountable, efficient, responsive, and effective research.
+Only a very small proportion of the original data is published in conventional scientific journals.
+Existing policies on data archiving notwithstanding, in today’s practice data are primarily stored in private files, not in secure institutional repositories, and effectively are lost to the public.
+This lack of access to scientific data is an obstacle to international research for two main reasons:

 1. It is generally difficult or impossible to fully reproduce a scientific study without the original data.
-2. To prevent duplicate efforts: Large amounts of research funds and careers of researchers can be wasted by only sharing a small part of research in the form of publications.
-Data sharing therefore also speeds up the scientific progress.
-3. It facilitates collaboration and increases the impact and quality of scientific research.
-4. Research is often publically-funded, so the results of this research should be openly available as a public good.
+2. It often causes unnecessary duplication of research efforts; large amounts of research funds are spent every year to recreate already existing data.
+Furthermore, it inhibits joint research activities on various aspects of the same problem.

+Accordingly, there is an ongoing global data revolution that seeks to advance collaboration and the creation and expansion of effective, efficient research programs.
+Sharing data openly is crucial to meeting these objectives.
+Open data means that the data is freely available on the internet permitting any user to download, copy, analyse, re-process, and re-use it for any other purpose without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
+This represents a real shift in how research works.
+At the moment anyone who wishes to use scientific data from a researcher often has to contact that researcher and make a request.
+Open by default turns this on its head and says that there should be a presumption of publication for all.
+Researchers need to justify data that’s kept closed, for example for security or data protection reasons.
+Free access to, and subsequent use of, data is of significant value to society and the economy, and that data should, therefore, be open by default.
+Research is often publically-funded, so the results of this research should be openly available as a public good.
 <a name="Steps-Share"></a>

 ### Steps to share your data